wso2/docs-choreo-dev/en/docs/deploy/devops/health-checks.md

 ### TCP connection probe

-The probe attempts to open a socket to the container on the specified port.
+This probe attempts to open a socket to the container on the specified port.
 If it cannot establish a TCP connection, it becomes a failure.

 ### Execute a command

-The probe executes the given script inside the container.
+This probe executes the given script inside the container.
 A non-zero return from the command is considered a failure.

 For example, `["cat", "/tmp/healthy"]` is considered healthy if the file `/tmp/healthy` is present.
 If not, it becomes a failure (non-zero exit code).
 In such scenarios, the application is responsible for writing and maintaining this file in the specified location.